-This is where defining your metrics is key, you must know what results you desire from new training programs.
-For example, a plastics company may wish to reduce downtime due to maintenance related issues and implement a maintenance management training program.
-Now they know what they want, which is reduced down times and they believe improvements to maintenance SOPs through additional training will bring those results.
+This is where defining your metrics is key, you must know the results you desire from new training programs.
+For example, a plastics company may wish to reduce downtime due to maintenance-related issues and implement a maintenance management training program.
+Now they know what they want, which is reduced downtimes and they believe improvements to maintenance SOPs through additional training will bring those results.
 In order to calculate the proper ROI of this training and determine its effectiveness you must gather the following data:

 Online training is easily replicable and requires very little resources to deliver.
 When working with multi-site organizations you can host training across the entire organization with the lowest disruption in work and no need to travel.

 Same high quality of content for all employees involved in training.
-No chances of influences on employee development based on personal characteristics of the trainer, as well as no lost knowledge due to attrition.
+No chances of influencing employee development based on personal characteristics of the trainer, as well as no lost knowledge due to attrition.

 Improved Information Retention

 By using the information and metrics gathered, training programs can be built upon to better represent the learning style of their intended learners (staff) resulting in better quality learning.
 Add to that far higher engagement through integrating interactive aspects of training like quizzes, scenarios and simulations and your staff will greatly improve their knowledge retention.